Period Yet Practical

 To be frank, I could go on for hours on end about this house but, really, it is one of those you have to see for yourself.

 And if the inside does not do the job then I am certain that the outside space will really get you thinking.
 The current sellers are clearly green fingered and it shows.
 The garden has clearly been nurtured and maintained whilst also being practically designed to make the most of the plot.
-Around the back of the house you have the courtyard which is the ideal space to sit in the evenings and on weekends when the sun beats down on the westerly wall, creating some real heat in what becomes an absolute sun trap.
+Around the back of the house you have the courtyard which is the ideal space to sit in the evenings and on weekends when the sun beats down on the west facing wall, creating some real heat in what becomes an absolute sun trap.
 I`ve been told that the current owners have had to invest in a large parasol for the summer months to create shade for visiting guests, which thanks to the great British weather, is a pleasant issue to have to overcome!
 Follow on round to the side of the house and you will find a large area mainly laid to lawn with a gravel path that leads round to the front.

 As you approach the front garden you`ll notice a purpose built greenhouse that the sellers had put in in 2014.
 For me, this part of the garden is full of charm and you really get that `country cottage` feel as you wander through the garden, admiring the mature shrubs, neatly trimmed bushes and pruned trees which will shortly come in to their own as the Spring forces them in to bloom.
 Around the right hand, left hand and rear boundary the garden is fully walled with a well maintained hedge running alongside the wall; this hedge also follows round across the front boundary creating a real sense of privacy and seclusion.